ray5fjdeci/ray5fjdeci.github.com/ideas.md

 ## Human Augmentation

--  **GE [Consumer]:** The way that large companies propagate high-level goals down from leadership to employees across the company is broken.
+-  [~~Goals app~~]({% post_url 2017-06-27-the-goals-idea %}) The way that large companies propagate high-level goals down from leadership to employees across the company is broken.
 It ends up becoming a formality, done over Powerpoint slides twice a year (beginning and end, during performance reviews).
 This is a lost opportunity, one where goals could serve as the glue that ties employees daily work towards a greater company objective.
 Coupled with transparency, employees can see exactly how they impact the greater goals.

 ## Financial Services